a cottage experience 300 years of Ulster emigration

 Most of the emigrants from Ulster were Presbyterians.

-They were filmed in various locations around the open-air museum, which includes 30 different exhibit buildings.
+The open-air museum includes 30 different exhibit buildings.

 a gray house experience 300 years of Ulster emigration